jd28/pynwn-tools/head_renamer/README.md

 ### head_renamer v0.1

-Renames/updates NWN head models/plt in bulk.
+Renames/updates NWN head MDLs/PLTs in bulk.

 #### Setting up your input directories.
-* Extract head MDLs and PLTs.
+* Extract head MDLs and PLTs into any directory.

 #### Setting up your input directories.
 * Add your headmodels.2da to your output directory.